Photo of author

 Hyperlipidemia is the medical term for elevated lipids (cholesterol and triglycerides) in the blood.
 Cholesterol causes plaque formation in the arteries reducing blood flow and oxygen throughout the body.
 Plaque buildup and hardening of the arteries (atherosclerosis) can cause chest pain, heart attack, stroke, blood clots, and peripheral vascular disease.
 Lipid Panel A total lipid … Read more

-Cellulitis is a bacterial subcutaneous skin infection.
-It appears as a reddened, swollen area of the skin and is usually easily diagnosable through inspection.
-Cellulitis can occur from a simple break in the skin allowing bacteria to enter.
-Common causes include: Patients are also more at risk for cellulitis when they are overweight, have … Read more
+Cellulitis is a bacterial skin infection.
+It appears as a reddened, swollen area and is usually easily diagnosable through inspection.
+Cellulitis can occur from a simple break in the skin, allowing bacteria to enter.
+Overview Common causes include: Patients are more at risk for cellulitis when they are overweight, have chronic swelling (lymphedema), or have … Read more

-Pressure ulcers, also known as decubitus ulcers, pressure injuries, or bedsores are a type of skin breakdown that occurs due to constant pressure causing a lack of blood flow and oxygen which leads to poor tissue perfusion and tissue death.
-Patients most at risk for developing pressure ulcers are older, bedridden, immobile, and those who … Read more
+Pressure ulcers, also known as decubitus ulcers, pressure injuries, or bedsores, are a type of skin breakdown that occurs due to continuous pressure disrupting blood flow and oxygenation to the tissues.
+This leads to poor tissue perfusion, tissue death, ulcerations, and necrosis.
+Overview Pressure ulcers typically occur at the site of bony prominences, such as … Read more

-Cystic fibrosis (CF) is a rare, genetic, and progressive disease that damages the lungs, digestive system, and causes further complications to other organs.
-Cystic fibrosis is normally diagnosed as a newborn.
-There is no cure for CF and patients usually do not live past their 50s.
-Mutations to the CFTR (cystic fibrosis transmembrane conductance regulator) … Read more
+Cystic fibrosis (CF) is a rare, genetic, and progressive disease that primarily affects the pulmonary and digestive system but may involve multiple organ systems.
+Cystic fibrosis is often diagnosed as a newborn.
+There is no cure for CF, and patients may have a limited lifespan.
+Mutations to the CFTR (cystic fibrosis transmembrane conductance regulator) gene … Read more

 Psychosocial diagnoses refer to the psychological, emotional, social, and spiritual aspects of nursing care.
 Interruptions in relationships, grieving, coping, and parenting can complicate physical illnesses, as well as vice versa.
 Psychosocial nursing diagnoses are just as important for the nurse to recognize as other diagnoses as alterations in these areas can potentially lengthen illnesses and … Read more